freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-animations/66ed8fc9f45ce3ece4053eae.md

 Jumps immediately to the next frame

 ### --question--

 #### --text--

-Which property controls the reverse animation direction in this example?
+What is the purpose of focus indicators?
 #### --distractors--

-The animation will loop infinitely
+To show hidden elements
 ---

-The animation will run forward then reverse
+To enhance font styles
 ---

-The animation will reset after each iteration
+To adjust the layout
 #### --answer--

-The animation will run backward
+To highlight focused elements
 ### --question--

 #### --text--

-What will happen when this animation is applied?
+What will happen when this animation transform: translateX(200px) is applied?

 #### --distractors--

 The element will move left

 ---